Space-Dye Vest: Aftermath and live performances

 Jordan Rudess, however, in an interview stated that he would like to play it live whenever the rest of the band is ready.
-Rudess performed the song live during a solo concert, with James LaBrie featuring as a guest vocalist.
+Rudess performed the song live during a solo concert, with LaBrie featuring as a guest vocalist.

-In 2009, the band begun jamming on the song during their "Black Clouds & Silver Linings" tour, though the song was never played in its entirety until 2014, when it was performed at almost every concert of their "Along for the Ride Tour", along with the other songs making up the second half of the Awake album, in honor of the album's 20th anniversary.
+In 2009, the band begun jamming on the song during their tour for Black Clouds & Silver Linings, though the song was never played in its entirety until 2014, when it was performed at almost every concert of their "Along for the Ride Tour", along with the other songs making up the second half of the Awake album, in honor of the album's 20th anniversary.
 The song was included in the live album Breaking the Fourth Wall.